andrew/ultimate-awesome/README.md

 - [awesome-easy-apply](https://github.com/sample-resume/awesome-easy-apply) - 🚀 A curated list of 800+ software engineering companies that use easy-to-apply job platforms like Lever and Greenhouse.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [awesome-chatgpt-with-ai](https://github.com/xirong/awesome-chatgpt-with-ai) - Some materials collected during personal study of AI LLM such as ChatGPT, including a series of prompts with good performance on the internet. 个人学习 chatGPT 等 AI 大模型过程中收集的资料.
-- [awesome-management](https://github.com/aalhour/awesome-management) - Awesome List of Engineering Team Management Knowledge.
 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
 - [awesome-azerbaijani-nlp](https://github.com/alexeyev/awesome-azerbaijani-nlp) - Azerbaijani language processing software, models and datasets.
 - [awesome-kyrgyz-nlp](https://github.com/alexeyev/awesome-kyrgyz-nlp) - Kyrgyz language processing software, models and datasets. .
+- [awesome-ffmpeg](https://github.com/brandonhimpfen/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
 - [awesome-architecture](https://github.com/fabianmagrini/awesome-architecture) - A curated list of resources on software architecture in the Agile and Cloud era.
 - [awesome-german](https://github.com/Frederick-S/awesome-german) - A curated list of awesome German language resources.
 - [awesome-crypto](https://github.com/fundgao/awesome-crypto) - 基于starknet空投资格，现创建一个世界级项目，用于领取后面项目的空投资格。Based on the starknet air investment qualification, a world-class project is now created to receive the air investment qualification for subsequent projects.